CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 The default inactivity timeout is 60 seconds.

-To change the default inactivity timeout, use the Timeout configuration setting e.g.
+To change the default inactivity timeout, use the Timeout [Configuration Settings][Configuration Settings Property] e.g.

 ```csharp
 new Dictionary<string, EncryptableText>